fluxcd/kustomize-controller/docs/spec/v1beta2/kustomization.md

 kustomize.toolkit.fluxcd.io/ssa: merge
 ```

-Note that the fields defined in manifests will always be overridden,
+**Note:** The fields defined in manifests will always be overridden,
 the above procedure works only for adding new fields that don’t overlap with the desired state.

 ## Garbage collection